 The webseries can be found here: http://www.tinynutsbigdreams.com/

-On the windowsill in my bedroom sits my small garden of potted plants that I have tenderly cared and protected for since early spring’s frost threatened the shoots.
+On the windowsill in my bedroom sits my small garden of potted plants that I tenderly cared for and protected since a late spring’s frost threatened the shoots.
 Now that cold chills no longer haunt the greenery they fearlessly spurt upward and outward, knowing no limits.

 I live in a kind of new age siheyuan, with the four sides of the building facing an expansive, shared courtyard.
 The courtyard has a communal garden, benches, a few clothing lines and a metal structure the neighbourhood children deemed fantastically play worthy, causing its original meaning to be lost.
 With springtime comes spring-cleaning, and lately our friendly courtyard’s been filled with elderly women drying their clothes in the soft spring air.

-The babcia of our siheyuan, a woman of immeasurable years with a command of human interaction one can only hope to attain, stood tersely, mouth and arms open wide two floor below me.
-Her scream bounced around the courtyard, causing some windows to cautiously open a little so that the children of our building’s desire for excitement could be quenched.
+The babcia of our siheyuan, a woman of immeasurable years with a command of human interaction one can only hope to attain, stood tersely, mouth and arms open wide three floors below me.
+Her scream’s echo bounced around the courtyard, causing some windows to cautiously open a little so that the people of our building’s desire for excitement could be quenched.
 Around one hundred windows either closed very quickly or opened enthusiastically.
 Of course, being one of the curious neighbours, I lept to my windowsill, stuck my neck out the window, and looked down, only to see the shaking arm of a babcia pointing directly at me.

 „Mieszkam tu.
 Popatrz co narobiłaś.
 To także mój dom a ty zachowujesz się jakbyś była tu jedyna.
 Popatrz: wszystko zniszczone.
 Ty głupia, głupia dziewczyno.
 Z takim zachowaniem nie zostaniesz tu długo.
 Strzeż się, zginiesz za to.
 To miejsce jest zbyt małe dla nas dwóch.”

 The sun slipped behind a cloud, tempting a thought of “this may be correlated to the terrorized curse”.
 I heard the courtyard door slam shut, and the neighbours chattering slowly calmed.
-Slinking back to the window like a guilty dog with a tail tucked between the legs I looked at the destruction my zealous watering caused.
+Slinking back to the window like a guilty dog with a tail tucked between the legs I looked at the destruction caused by my zealous watering.

 Black mud stained the intricately, century old lace table covering.
-The once glimmering white linens were unrecognizable from the soil that rained down only minutes earlier.
-Her fabrics no longer beautiful, hung soggy and wet: a scandal the entire community could discuss.
+The once near reflective white linens were unrecognizable from the soil that rained down only minutes earlier.
+Her fabrics no longer beautiful, hung soggy, wet, mud-streaked: a scandal the entire community could discuss.
 With horrified eyes I looked at what I had done, only for the very large grandson of the cloth’s owner to come out, and point at me in the window.
 A man of equally powerful stature to his grandmother pointed, and from his index finger he sprayed feelings of overwhelming guilt and disgrace.

 So, with this thought passing through my now-cursed-with-a-powerful-babcia-death-threat head I tossed my trench coat on over my nightgown, grabbed my purse, and zoomed down the tiled staircase and hurled myself down the street into the nearest flower shop.
 While searching for the cheeriest blossoms offered in the shop I wrote out the apology note in my head.
 Settling upon the brightest damn yellow flowers you could ever imagine I ran to the courtyard.
 Ripping pages from my journal I began the large sprawl of my sincerest of regrets.